coredns/kubepods/README.md

 the _kubernetes_ plugin if _kubepods_ is using the same zone or a superzone of _kubernetes_.
 This plugin also requires the _kubeapi_ plugin, which should be added to the end of `plugin.cfg`.

+## Metadata

+The kubepods plugin will publish the following metadata if the *metadata* plugin is also enabled:

+* `kubernetes/client-namespace`: the client pod's namespace
+* `kubernetes/client-pod-name`: the client pod's name
+* `kubernetes/client-pod-annotation-X`: the client pod's annotations, where `X` is the annotation name

+This metadata is not available in `echo-ip` mode.

 ## Ready

 This plugin reports that it is ready to the _ready_ plugin once it has received the complete list of Pods